ccatobs/MODBUS/README.md

 ## WRITER

 Only the register classes coil (class 0) and holding registers (class 4) are eligible for writing.
-Values in those register classes may be changed by utilizing the writer method of MODBUSClient class.
+Registers in those classes may be changed by utilizing the writer method of MODBUSClient class.

 Run (for testing):